cp2k/cp2k/docs/methods/properties/x-ray/delta-scf.md

       Mg    0.0  0.0  0.0
 ```

-We also need to change the lattice parameters in the ''&CELL'' subsection, since the vectors have
+We also need to change the lattice parameters in the `&CELL` subsection, since the vectors have
 different lengths now.
-Delete the numbers that follow the ''ABC'' keyword and type:
+Delete the numbers that follow the `ABC` keyword and type:

 ```
 3.697 3.697 3.697